MultiSafepay/docs/content/integration/ready-made/craftcommerce/_index.md

 ### Generic gateways

 The plugin supports generic gateways, which redirect customers from your checkout to a MultiSafepay [payment page](/payment-pages/).
+You can use them to integrate custom gift cards, or co-branded credit cards.

 {{< details title="Configuring generic gateways" >}}